G4l43r/lpthw-cn/advice.rst

 Advice From An Old Programmer
 *****************************

-You've finished this book and now you have decided to continue on with programming.
-Maybe it will be a career for you, or maybe you'll just do it as a hobby.
-For whatever reason you'll need some advice to make sure you continue on the right path and get the most enjoyment out of your newly chosen hobby.
+You have finished this book and now you have decided to continue on with programming.
+Maybe it will be a career for you, or maybe you will just do it as a hobby.
+For whatever reason you will need some advice to make sure you continue on the right path and get the most enjoyment out of your newly chosen hobby.

 I have been programming for a very long time.
 So long that it is incredibly